Aleboul/var_FMado/reproducevarFMado/README.md

 Section 2.3 : complete.py in missing files.

-robustness files
+robustness files for Section 2.4.

-Section 2.4 : contain all robust files.